aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/checkboxactivexcontrol/_index.md

 ```

-Gets and sets the data of the picture.
+the data of the picture.

 **Returns:**
 byte[]